Gersondelacruzdeveloper/myBookOfRecipes/README.md

   - Has a positive message comfirming to the user that their message has been sent.
   - A botton that redirect the user back home if desired.

-#### contact-error-response.html features
-  - Has a message informing the user that their message has not been sent.
-  - A botton that redirect the user back to contact if desired to try again.
-  - A footer with icons and links

   #### 404.html features
   - Has a message informing the user that the page they are loking for does not exist.
   - A botton that redirect the user back home if desired.
+  - A footer with icons and links and navbar

+  #### 500.html features
+  - Has a message informing the user that something went wrong.
+  - A botton that redirect the user back home if desired.
-  - A footer with icons and links
+  - A footer with icons and links and navbar

 ### Future Feature Considerations